Who We Are

 Our Workspace

 Our workspace is in The Plant, a former meatpacking facility that has been converted into a small food business facility.
-Our fellow tenants are also our collaborators: beer brewers, algae tinkerers, microgreen farmers, flower farmers, vegetable farmers, ice producers, kombucha brewers, and SO many more wonderful entrepreneurial humans.
+Our fellow tenants are also our collaborators: bakers, snack makers, microgreen farmers, flower farmers, vegetable farmers, ice producers, kombucha brewers, and SO many more wonderful entrepreneurial humans.
 Inside the building we focus on circular economies—how to make sure we aren’t contributing to landfills but rethinking “waste.”
 We reduce, reuse and only use the recycling bin as a last resort.

-We have 50+ beehives in Chatham, Woodlawn, Englewood, Auburn-Gresham, Pilsen, Back of the Yards, McKinley Park, and Hyde Park.
-We also have a few satellite locations along the Bloomingdale Trail in Humboldt Park, in the Near West neighborhood, and in Archer Heights.
+We have about 100 beehives in Bronzeville, Washington Park, Englewood, South Shore, Auburn-Gresham, Morgan Park, Back of the Yards, and McKinley Park.
+We also have a few satellite locations along the Bloomingdale Trail in Humboldt Park, in Logan Square, and in Archer Heights.

 Support Us / Join Us / Learn With Us